redinger/experiment/NOTES.md

      to handle this.
-(For example, we want nice SEO URLs for all browseable objects such as treatments, experiments, and public discussions. x Server-side dispatch to client 'views' based on user-agent.
+(For example, we want nice SEO URLs for all browseable objects such as treatments, experiments, and public discussions.
+   - X Server-side dispatch to client 'views' based on user-agent.
 E.g. iphone sends mobile client-app, search engine gets simple HTML view, web clients get web app and older browsers get 'install new browser' page.